Anthony J. Pennings, PhD

 Adam Curtis starts with Buckminster Fuller (one of my personal favorites), who wrote the Operating Manual for Spaceship Earth in 1964.
 Fuller viewed humans as “equal members of a global system” contained within “Spaceship Earth.”
 Inspired by the Apollo moonshot, with its contained biosupport system, Fuller stressed doing more with less.
 The video argues that the concept displaced the centrality of humanity and instead emphasized the importance of the “spaceship.”

 Fuller is mostly known for his inventive design of the geodesic dome, a superstrong structure based on principles derived from studying forms in nature.
-His dome was used for radar installations in the North American (NORAD) defensive shield because of its strength in rough weather conditions.
+His dome was used for radar installations in the North American Aerospace Defense Command (NORAD) defensive shield because of its strength in rough weather conditions.
 It is also used for homes and other unique buildings such as the Epcot Center at Walt Disney World in Florida.
-The dome is constructed from triangles and tetrahedrons that Fuller considered the most stable forms based on his science of “synergetics.”
+The dome is constructed from triangles and tetrahedrons that Fuller considered the most stable energy forms based on his science of “synergetics.”

-The story moves on to Jay Forrester, an early innovator in computer systems and one of the designers of the Whirlwind computers that led to the SAGE computers that connected the US hemispheric defense radar network in the 1950s.
+The story moves on to Jay Forrester, an early innovator in computer systems and one of the designers of the Whirlwind computers that led to the SAGE computers that connected the NORAD hemispheric defense radar network in the 1950s.
 SAGE jump-started the computer industry and helped the telephone and telegraph system prepare for the Internet by creating modems and other network innovations.
-Forester created the first random-access magnetic-core memory – he organized grids of magnetic cores to store digital information so that the contents of their memory could be retrieved.
+Forrester created the first random-access magnetic-core memory – he organized grids of magnetic cores to store digital information so that the contents of their memory could be retrieved.

 Forrester had worked on “feedback control systems” at MIT during World War II developing servomechanisms for the control of gun mounts and radar antennas.
 After Whirlwind he wrote Industrial Dynamics (1961) about how systems could apply to the corporate environment and Urban Dynamics (1969) about cities and urban decay.

 In 1970 Forrester was invited to Berne, Switzerland to attend a meeting of the newly formed Club of Rome.
-Having been promised a grant of $400,000 by the Volkswagen Foundation for a research project on the “problematique humaine,” future of civilization.
-The group struggled to find a research methodology until Forrester suggested they come to MIT for a week long seminar on the possibilities of systems theory.
+Having been promised a grant of $400,000 by the Volkswagen Foundation for a research project on the “problematique humaine,” future of civilization, the group struggled to find a research methodology until Forrester suggested they come to MIT for a week long seminar on the possibilities of systems theory.
 A month later Forrester finished World Dynamics in 1971 and contributed to Donella H. Meadows’ Limits to Growth in 1972.

-Limits to Growth presented Forrester’s computer-aided analysis and a set of solutions to the Earth’s environment and social problems.
-It modeled the Earth mathematically as a closed system with numerous feedback loops.
-The MIT team, including Dennis and Donella Meadows, ran a wide variety of computer-based scenarios examining the interactions of five related factors: the consumption of nonrenewable resources, food production, industrial production, pollution and population.
 The model tested causal linkages, structural-behavioral relationships, and positive and negative feedback loops using different sets of assumptions.
 One key assumption was exponential growth.
 They tested different rates of change but stuck with idea of capitalist development and compound growth – as the economy grows, the faster its rate of absolute growth.
 As they tested their model, they didn’t really like what they saw as it didn’t present an optimistic picture of the future.

 A truism that emerged in the data processing era was “Garbage in – Garbage out.”
 In Models of Doom: A Critique of the Limits to Growth (1973), one author wrote “Malthus in – Malthus out.”
 Thomas Robert Malthus was an early economist who predicted mass starvation because food production would not be able to keep up with population growth.
 His idea was that population growth would continue exponentially while the growth of the food supply would only grow arithmetically.
 In the early 1970s, the world was going through a number of dramatic changes and The Limits to Growth reflected that.